JobdeVogel/Grasshopper-General-Functions/README.md

-Some general functions created in Grasshopper.
+A collection of general functions created in Grasshopper.